American Civilizations Ranked

 One of America’s great strengths, as said by Lee Kuan Yew, is that there are “many competing centres of excellence throughout the country.”

-But which numbers?
-As I described in my post on the Baby Money Index, there are only two numbers that matter:
+So which numbers to crunch?
+As I described in my post on the Baby Money Index, there are only two measures that matter:

 Income - Because, barring one exception, it correlates with, and thus captures, everything good (health, education, happiness etc.),